UX Case Study

 Hi-Fi Mockups - Web

-On the first page you find all the relevant information that the user would want to know when he/she enters the first time on this website.
+On the home page, you find all the relevant information that the user would want to know when he/she enters the first time on this website.
 The header menu is functioning as the primary navigation system, providing more relevant information for the user.
-In the very right corner, the user is able to change the language.
+I also add a video about the training sessions and a carousel about few testimonials and customer ratings.
 To get back on the main page the user must click on the logo.
 In the footer navigation, I structured all the secondary information.

-Below you can see all the desktop mock-up.
-This is already the final version (3rd iteration).
+Below you can see few of the the desktop mock-up.

 To show the functionality I have designed a prototype.
 You find here also in more detail the different pages and functions of the webpage.